GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-2-hello-d3d11.md

 }
 ```

-This block is the the entry point into D3D11, where we ask for a device and its device context to be created.
+This block is the entry point into D3D11, where we ask for a device and its device context to be created.
 The input parameters are:

 We want a LEVEL_11_0, hardware accelerated device, which has support for a specific color format.
 Feature levels are a concept that has been introduced with D3D11, it is a way to specify which set of features we would like to use.
 Each GPU may support different feature levels (for example a very old GPU might only support LEVEL_9_1, while a more modern one may support every feature level up to, and including LEVEL_11_0), this is a way to avoid rewriting our application in D3D9 just because our GPU doesn't support D3D11.